-The average cost of full coverage car insurance in Montana is $1,888, but costs vary widely depending on where in the state you live.
+The average cost of full coverage car insurance in Montana is $1,902 per year, but costs vary widely depending on where in the state you live.
 Things like your age, credit score and driving history will also affect how much you pay.

-Ready to start shopping?
+The best way to lower your car insurance costs is by comparing rates before you buy.
 Policygenius can help you see rates from top companies so you can compare options and choose the best policy for you.

 Cheapest car insurance companies in Montana

 Finding an affordable car insurance provider can be tricky.
 Each car insurance company will use the same factors — vehicle type, driving history, driver age, even credit score — to help determine your rates.
 But companies all have different methods for crunching the numbers, which is why rates can vary so widely.

 General Casualty Company of Wisconsin